thetatoken/theta-mainnet-integration-guide/docs/api.md

 - latest_finalized_block_epoch: the epoch (can be viewed as a logical clock for proposer rotation) of the latest finalized block
 - current_epoch: the current epoch
 - current_time: the current Unix timestamp
+- syncing: true if the node is still in the process of synchronizing with the network

 **Example**
 ```